Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/mozart_var_annotation_details.md

         <img src="" width="250px" alt="">
       </a>
       <br>
-      <em> Group 1 Example: since the consecutive bins maintain almost identical pitch information with the exception of a short break that does not result in an offset of the diagonal's continuation </em>
+      <em>Group 1 Example: the consecutive bins maintain almost identical pitch information with the exception of a short break that does not result in an offset of the diagonal's continuation </em>
     </td>
     <td align="center" width="50%">
       <a href="">